slevithan/regex-recursion/README.md

 ] */
 ```

 Following is an alternative that matches the same strings, but adds a nested quantifier.
-It then uses an atomic group to prevent this nested quantifier from creating the potential for [catastrophic backtracking](https://www.regular-expressions.info/catastrophic.html).
-Since the example above doesn't need a nested quantifier, this is not an improvement but merely an alternative that shows how to deal with the general problem of nested quantifiers with multiple ways to divide matches of the same strings.
+It then uses an atomic group to prevent the nested quantifier from creating the potential for [catastrophic backtracking](https://www.regular-expressions.info/catastrophic.html).
+Since the example above doesn't *need* a nested quantifier, this isn't an improvement but merely an alternative that shows how to deal with the general problem of nested quantifiers that create multiple ways to divide matches of the same strings.

 ```js
 const parens = regex({flags: 'g', plugins: [recursion]})`